 Hence, the primary difference between the two is that while both eliminate the need for users to configure and manage the underlying infrastructure, serverless runs continuously and FaaS does not.
 Function-as-a-Service (FaaS) only runs for a short duration, executes the function, and then shuts down, thus saving you incremental business costs.

-So, it makes Function-as-a-Service one type of serverless architecture – yet the difference between the two remains.
+This makes Function-as-a-Service one type of serverless architecture, yet the difference between the two remains.
 It helps to think of serverless architecture as an umbrella term under which FaaS features.

 Microservices is an architectural approach employed in software development.
 It builds software applications as a set of loosely coupled services that communicate through lightweight protocols or APIs.
 Moreover, microservices architecture helps you develop complex applications using the serverless architectural approach.